-B. Identification and Evaluation of Archaeological Properties
+B. Identification and Evaluation of Archaeological Resources

-- 1. The Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, will conduct testing in advance of construction and/or monitor during construction in accordance with the Archaeological Testing Plan and/or Archaeological Monitoring Plan to determine the presence or absence of archaeological resources in the areas determined sensitive for the presence of such resources. - 2.
-If archaeological resources are identified during testing and/or construction monitoring, the Project Sponsor will notify the appropriate parties, as will be identified in the Archaeological Testing Plan and/or Archaeological Monitoring Plan, and will ensure the resources are evaluated by a qualified professional in accordance with Stipulation IV and in accordance with NRHP-eligibility criteria.
-This evaluation may require additional testing or excavation to determine the horizontal and vertical extent of the resource within the APE, its temporal association, its integrity, and its historic significance. - 3.
-If the field activities and analyses described in Stipulations VI.B.1 and VI.B.2 result in the discovery of archaeological resources, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, will prepare an interim report, including text and graphics sufficient to support an assessment of the NRHP-eligibility of the identified property.
+- 1. The Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, will conduct testing in advance of construction and/or monitor during construction in accordance with the final Archaeological Testing Plan and/or Archaeological Monitoring Plan to determine the presence or absence of archaeological resources in the areas determined sensitive for the presence of such resources (as depicted in Exhibit E annexed hereto). - 2.
+If archaeological resources are identified during testing and/or construction monitoring, the Project Sponsor will notify the appropriate parties, as will be identified in the final Archaeological Testing Plan and/or Archaeological Monitoring Plan, and will ensure the resources are evaluated by a qualified professional in accordance with Stipulation IV and in accordance with NRHP-eligibility criteria.
+Requirements and procedures for stopping work will be described in the final Archaeological Testing Plan and/or Archaeological Monitoring Plan.
+The evaluation of an archaeological resource may require additional testing or excavation to determine the horizontal and vertical extent of the resource within the APE, its temporal association, its integrity, and its historic significance. - 3.
+If the field activities and analyses described in Stipulations VI.B.1 and VI.B.2 result in the discovery of archaeological resources, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, will prepare an interim report, including text and graphics sufficient to support an assessment of the NRHP-eligibility of the discovery.
 This report will be prepared as part of the consideration of avoidance or mitigation options. - 4.
-If, based on the recommendations made in Stipulation VI.B.2 and in consultation among FRA, NJHPO, NYSHPO, and the Project Consulting Tribes as appropriate, following the process set forth in Stipulation X, identified archaeological resources are determined to be NRHP-eligible, additional fieldwork may be necessary to mitigate the unavoidable adverse effects of the Project.
+If, based on the recommendations made in Stipulation VI.B.2 and in consultation among FRA, NJHPO, NYSHPO, and Consulting Tribes as appropriate, following the process set forth in Stipulation X, identified archaeological resources are determined to be NRHP-eligible, the Project Sponsor will complete additional fieldwork as necessary to mitigate the unavoidable adverse effects of the Project.

-Mitigation/Data Recovery
+C. Mitigation/Data Recovery

-- 1. If NRHP-eligible archaeological properties are identified in the APE, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, and the Project Consulting Tribes as appropriate will identify methods to mitigate the unavoidable adverse effects of the Project on such properties.
-If the agreed-upon mitigation will include completion of a Phase III Data Recovery, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, and the Project Consulting Tribes as appropriate, will develop a Data Recovery Plan.
-The Project Sponsor will also provide the Data Recovery Plan to Signatories and Concurring Parties for review and comment, in accordance with Stipulation X. - 2.
-The Project Sponsor will develop the Data Recovery Plan prior to initiation of any Project excavation and construction activities that could affect NRHP-eligible archaeological resources.
+1. If NRHP-eligible archaeological resources are identified in the APE, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, and Consulting Tribes as appropriate will identify methods to mitigate any adverse effects of the Project on such properties.
+If the agreed-upon mitigation will include completion of a Phase III Data Recovery, the Project Sponsor, in consultation with FRA, NJHPO, and NYSHPO, and Consulting Tribes as appropriate, will develop a Data Recovery Plan.
+The Project Sponsor will also provide the draft Data Recovery Plan to

-- 3. The Data Recovery Plan will set forth the research design and goals of the archaeological effort, the specific field and analytical methods and protocols that will be followed, the chain of command and notifications that will be followed during implementation of the plan, relevant health and safety measures, and a schedule for the completion of all field and lab work, public outreach initiatives, and the submission of draft and final reports. - 4.
-The Project Sponsor, in coordination with FRA, will ensure that the provisions of the Data Recovery Plan approved by NJHPO and NYSHPO are implemented.
+- Signatories and Concurring Parties for review and comment, in accordance with Stipulation X. - 2.
+The Project Sponsor will develop the Data Recovery Plan prior to initiation of any Project excavation and construction activities that could affect NRHP-eligible archaeological resources. - 3.
+The Data Recovery Plan will set forth the research design and goals of the archaeological effort, the specific field and analytical methods and protocols that will be followed, the chain of command and notifications that will be followed during implementation of the plan, relevant health and safety measures, and a schedule for the completion of all field and lab work, public outreach initiatives, and the submission of draft and final reports. - 4.
+The Project Sponsor, in coordination with FRA, will ensure that the provisions of the final Data Recovery Plan approved by NJHPO and NYSHPO are implemented.